-In practice, such margin is generally required to be paid to the CCP early in the morning, although the CCP may call for additional margin during any trading day.
-Consequently, we will frequently meet a CCP's margin requirements using our own funds and then call you for margin.
+In practice, such margin is generally required to be paid early in the morning, although additional margin may be called during any trading day.
+Consequently, we will frequently meet a margin requirement using our own funds and then call you for margin.
 In the ordinary course, we will expect you to meet any call for margin by the end of the day on which the call is made.
-If you provide margin in a form that is not accepted by the CCP, we may transform it.
+If you provide margin in a form that is not accepted by the clearing member and/or CCP, we may transform it.
 The arrangements between you and us relating to how margin calls will be funded will be set out in our customer agreement with you.